Retire in Panama

 What type of recreational activities are there in Panama?

 "Residents of Panama enjoy a variety of recreational facilities, including beaches, parks, and outdoor activities.
 Popular beaches include Playa Blanca, Santa Clara, and Coronado, which offer a variety of activities such as swimming, snorkeling, and sunbathing.
 There are also numerous parks throughout the country, such as Parque Natural Metropolitano, which offers a variety of activities such as hiking, biking, and bird watching.
 Other outdoor activities include fishing, kayaking, and horseback riding.
-Additionally, Panama City is home to a variety of cultural attractions, such as the Panama Canal, the Panama Viejo ruins, and the Biomuseo," explained one member in Panama.
+Additionally, Panama City is home to a variety of cultural attractions, such as the Panama Canal, the Panama Viejo ruins, and the Biomuseo," said one member in Panama.

 Where will I buy groceries and do other shopping in Panama?